eclipse-heimlig/heimlig/README.md

 The integrator can then go on to instantiate a `host::Core` on the HSM side and one or more `client::Api` instances for the different clients.
 Instantiating these structs requires the previously mentioned components.

+## Contributing

+Contributions are welcome!
+Please file issues and create pull requests here on GitHub.

 ## License